 While the majority of your car accident settlement isn't taxable, you could owe income taxes on portions of what you receive, such as for the following:

-When you accept your payments over time, you can spread out the tax liability over a number of years, rather than having a large tax payment for the year you receive the settlement.
+When you accept your payments over time, you can spread the tax liability over several years rather than having a large tax payment for the year you receive the settlement.

 Drawbacks of a Structured Settlement

-Like most things in life, there are pros and cons to a structured settlement.
+Like most things in life, a structured settlement has pros and cons.
 Some of the cons include:

-• You won't have full control of your money and may not be able to access it if you have an unexpected large expense in the future.
+- You won't have full control of your money and may be unable to access it if you have an unexpectedly significant expense.

-• You could make more money if you invest the settlement proceeds on your own.
+- You could make more money if you invest the settlement proceeds.